Serandt/VrProjectSite/content/post/idea.md

 draft = false
 +++

 The idea started as a teleportation using a bow and an arrow.
-To my "surprise" there were two other people wanting to do this aswell.
+To my surprise there were two other people wanting to do this aswell.

 That's why I came to this super fun idea of making something like a driving simulator using a segway.
 One of those vehicles with two wheels for drivong around by leaning.